Origination date: 10/1/93

 Applicability: Academic Professionals, Administrators, Classified Staff, Service Professionals, Fiscal Year Faculty, and Postdoctoral Scholars.

 The purpose of the vacation benefit is to allow employees paid time away from work.

-Regular benefit-eligible employees, except faculty working a contract period of less than 12 months, are eligible to accrue and use vacation.
+Regular employees, except faculty working a contract period of less than 12 months, are eligible to accrue and use vacation.

 Student workers, graduate assistants, temporary faculty or staff are considered variable hour employees and are not eligible for paid vacation time.

 Full time classified staff accrue vacation time at the following rates:

 - First two years of continuous service (hire date to 2-year anniversary date) 11 days, not to exceed 88 hours per year.